Center Field Research Grants

 The Center for Latin American Studies (LAS) sponsors a Field Research Grant Competition to support graduate student research in Latin America and the Caribbean.
-Research in the United States on a Latino Studies topic and research in Spain or Portugal on some aspect of Latin America are also supported.
+Research in the United States on a Latinx Studies topic and research in Spain or Portugal on some aspect of Latin America are also supported.
 Awards are typically between $1,000 and $2,000 each, depending on travel costs to the research site, the availability of funds, and whether the recipient has received research funding from other sources.
 Funding can be used for international travel, in-country travel, lodging, meals, and other research-related expenses.

 - The competition is open to graduate students from across the University of Florida campus.
 Priority will be given to applicants pursuing a Graduate Certificate or an M.A. in Latin American Studies.